 In October 2016, the FASB issued ASU 2016-16, "Income Taxes (Topic 740): Intra-Entity Transfers of Assets Other than Inventory."
 The amendments in this ASU reduces the complexity in the accounting standards by allowing the recognition of current and deferred income taxes for an intra-entity asset transfer, other than inventory, when the transfer occurs.
 Historically, recognition of the income tax consequence was not recognized until the asset was sold to an outside party.
 This ASU is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
 Early adoption is permitted.
-The Company is currently evaluating the impact of this ASU on its consolidated financial statements.
+The adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements.